jlan84/cross-validation-assignment/individual.md

    Which did you expect to be higher?

-5. Explain the value of evaluating R<sup>2</sup> / adjusted R<sup>2</sup> /
-   RMSE on a separate test set (instead of fitting a model and calculating RMSE on the entire data set).
+5. Explain the value of evaluating RMSE on a separate test set (instead of fitting a model and calculating RMSE on the entire data set).

 ## Part 2: K-fold Cross Validation

 In K-fold cross validation, the data is split into **k** groups.
-One group out of the k groups will be the test set, the rest (**k-1**) groups will be the train set.
+One group out of the k groups will be the test set, the rest (**k-1**) groups will be the training set.
 In the next iteration, another group will be the test set, and the rest will be the train set.
 The process repeats for k iterations (k-fold).
 In each fold, a metric for accuracy (RMSE in this case) will be calculated and an overall average of that metric will be calculated over k-folds.